Matt54633/SWTools/README.md

 SWTools is versatile Swift Package for use with SwiftUI, allowing you to detect shake gestures and safe area insets, extend types and more!

-This package is compatible with iOS and MacOS.
+This package is compatible with iOS, MacOS and VisionOS.

 ## Installation